navidoptus/powerstore_backup/README.md

 Below is the full PowerShell script that automates NAS cloning and NDMP backup configuration.
 Replace all placeholder values as instructed in the script comments.

+Final Notes
+Testing: Before scheduling, run the script manually to verify functionality.
+Error Handling: Review and adjust error-handling as needed.
+Automation: Once verified, automate the script with Task Scheduler or cron for consistent execution.

 ```powershell
 <#
 Author: Navid Rastegani